chodorowicz/walulik.aero/src/pages/privacy-policy.md

 ## Statistics

-The website uses a minimal build of Google Analytics, a service which transmits website traffic data to Google servers in the United States and allows us to notice trends to improve the user experience on our website.
+The website uses a minimal build of Google Analytics, a service which allows us to notice trends to improve the user experience on our website.
+Google Analytics transmits website traffic data to Google data centres.
+Your data will be protected by the standards set out in the Privacy Shield, approved by the European Commission.
+This will give your data an appropriate level of security.

 This minimal build processes personal data such as: the unique User ID set by Google Analytics, the date and time, the title of the page being viewed, the URL of the page being viewed, the URL of the page that was viewed prior to the current page, the screen resolution, the time in local time zone, the files that were clicked on and downloaded, the links clicked on to an outside domain, the type of device, and the country, region, and city.

 You may opt out of this tracking at any time by activating the “Do Not Track” setting in your browser.